maven-flow/prevent-artifact-overwrites/README.md

 If the action detects it is running on a feature branch, it will append the branch name to the project version with slashes replaced by hyphens.
 For example, when running on a branch named `feature/FEA-123-comments`, the version will be changed from `1.1.0-SNAPSHOT` into `1.1.0-feature-FEA-123-comments-SNAPSHOT`.
 You can also change the version manually into a different value, for example `1.1.0-FEA-123-SNAPSHOT`.

 When running on a non-feature branch, the action will change the branch-specific version back into the original value.
-This means that you don't have to worry about removing the version postfix, when you want to merge your feature branch into `develop`.
+This means that you don't have to worry about removing the version postfix when you want to merge your feature branch into `develop`.
 You can just merge the modified version, and the postfix will be removed automatically.

 The action changes the project version in the `pom.xml` file, and commits and pushes the changes into GIT.

 ### When Running on an Application

-Set the value of parameter `enforce-branch-version` to `true`.
+Set the value of parameter `enforce-branch-version` to `false`.

 When running on a non-feature branch, the action will check versions of all dependencies and if it finds a branch-specific version of a dependency, it will change it back to it's original value.
-As in the case of running on a library, this also means that you don't have to worry about changing the dependency versions when merging into `develop`.
+As in the case of running on a library, this means that you don't have to worry about changing the dependency versions when merging into `develop`.